 If you are married or have kids, life insurance is a must-have.

-It provides much-needed peace of mind knowing that if you pass away unexpectedly, your loves ones will receive a cash payment.
+It provides much-needed peace of mind knowing that if you pass away unexpectedly, your loved ones will receive a cash payment.
 It could help your spouse cover everyday living expenses, pay off the mortgage, and pay for your children’s education.

-It may make sense to also buy coverage for additional events other than death, such as a disability or critical illness.
+It may make sense to also buy life insurance coverage for additional events other than death, such as a disability or critical illness.
 Child’s term life insurance is another type of coverage that is worth looking into.

 What is Family Life Insurance?